From Margin to Centre: Acknowledging & Strengthening Minority Women’s Role in Peacebuilding

 Speakers

-OSCE High Commissioner on National Minorities @ Organization for Security and Cooperation in Europe
+OSCE High Commissioner on National Minorities at Organization for Security and Cooperation in Europe

 Antonia Mulvey